The Short Answer is:

 Your pet does not have to suffer.
 Help is available.

-How much do dog stitches cost in vets in the US?
+How much do Stitches Cost for Dogs in Vets in the US?

 Your dog’s injury will determine how long it will take to heal.
 It is likely that your pet has an uncomplicated wound if he was attacked by another dog or if he cut himself.